dikalumos/exam/README.md

 1. Make sure you have Node.js installed on your computer.
 2. Open your terminal or command prompt.
-3. Navigate to this project folder.
-4. Run the following command:
+3. Run the following command:
    `node name_file.js`